rust-lang/rust-wiki-backup/Doc-detailed-release-notes.md

 ```

-Conditions are not yet used by the standard library.
+The standard library has not yet been updated to make use of conditions.

 ### Path resolution